← Back to All Blog Posts

 6 Minute Read

-Manual route planning is time-consuming.
-It can be challenging enough for human planners to work with a few delivery vehicles and low order volumes.
-Add in complex routes, differing driver skill levels, and varying time window requests and manual planning can turn to in chaos.
-As such, it is essentially impossible to rapidly and accurately calculate routes and meet promised delivery times without an efficient delivery route planner.
+Manual route planning is time-consuming, and it can be challenging enough for human planners to work with a few delivery vehicles and low order volumes.
+Add in complex routes, differing driver skill levels, and varying time window requests and manual planning can turn into chaos.
+That’s why it’s virtually impossible to rapidly and accurately calculate routes and meet promised delivery times without an efficient delivery route planner.efficient route planner

-Many fleet operators rely on legacy technology for planning routes.
-These companies often deal with angry customers as a result of failing to meet promised delivery time windows.
-This is because legacy route planners tend to be slow in making calculations, and they have difficulty factoring in all of the different elements that impact delivery times.
-The result is inefficient routing and inaccurate time window estimates.
+In spite of this fact, many fleet operators rely on legacy technology for planning routes.
+These companies often deal with irate customers as a result of failing to hit delivery time windows consistently.
+Legacy route planners tend to be slow in making calculations, and they have difficulty factoring in all of the different elements that impact delivery times—the result is inefficient routing and inaccurate time window estimates.

-To stay competitive in the modern last mile, you need to optimize routes every single day to manage your fleet efficiently.
-This means rapidly factoring in real-time variables, priority stops, time constraints, and loading time, to name just a few elements that impact routing.
+To stay competitive in the modern last mile, you need to optimize routes effectively to manage your fleet efficiently.
+This means rapidly factoring in real-time variables, prioritizing stops, managing time constraints, and matching the right drivers to the right jobs without missing a beat.

-In this article, we will take a look at some of the usual bottlenecks affecting route planning and how an efficient route planner can save your company both time and money.
+In this article, we'll take a look at some of the usual bottlenecks affecting route planning and how an efficient route planner can save your company both time and money.

 The Top Challenges in Route Planning